The best walkie talkies would have been great to own as a kid playing in the woods with friends, but they make even more sense for off-roaders to own.

 5. TYT MD-390 Walkie Talkie

-This walkie talkie got our attention with its dustproof and water-resistant construction, rugged build quality, and stellar owner reviews.
+When it comes to toughness alone, the TYT MD-390 is worthy of of it spot on our best walkie talkies list.
+This model got our attention with its dustproof and water-resistant construction, rugged build quality, and stellar owner reviews.
 The weather-sealed TYT MD-390 Walkie Talkie can be used with confidence in tough conditions, and doesn’t mind getting dirty, wet, or tossed around in your truck or Jeep.

 The TYT MD-390 Walkie Talkie is highly compatible with other units and includes up to 1,000 available channels — as well as text messaging functionality, and compatibility with Mototrbo Tier I and II signals.
 The unit also operates in both digital and analog modes.